Master's Programme (60 credits) in Nordic Welfare

 The programme works actively to link education with working life, including through study visits and case studies.

-Bachelor’s degree (equivalent of 180 Swedish credit points/ECTS credits at an accredited university).
+Bachelor's degree (equivalent of 180 Swedish credit points/ECTS credits at an accredited university) in social, behavioural or health sciences.
 Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 All courses are included in the main field of Health and Lifestyle.